aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageactivexcontrol/_index.md

 ### getTextAlign() {#getTextAlign--}

+<b>@deprecated.</b> Please use the 'textAlign' property instead.
 Represents how to align the text used by the control.

 ```javascript
 getTextAlign() : TextAlignmentType;